portellam/unleashx-config-xml/README.md

 ### 2.3.
 Gotchas
 Lorem ipsum

-### 2.4.
-Resources
-Lorem ipsum

 ## 3. `config.xml`
 ### 3.1.
 Customization
 Feel free to modify and take inspiration!
-You may view the official UnleashX documentation (here).
+You may view the official [UnleashX documentation](https://github.com/rizaumami/unleashx-manual/blob/main/UnleashX.md).

 ### 3.2.
 Default folder layouts are frustrating
 The default behavior of UnleashX does not have the ability to set a scan depth for folders.
 However, this is available on "XBMC", or "Aurora" for Xbox 360.